SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 which refer respectively to
 an error that occurs while running the code and an error that comes from or is related to the Swift runtime environment.

+## shared mutable state

+Avoid when describing actors.
+By design, actors specifically *avoid* having shared mutable state — their mutable state is private, and accessible only through the actor's (async) methods.

+## suspension point

+See entry for *potential suspension point*.

 ## syntax outline